Choose Toggles if...

 A travel or client services team sends an outbound update from Outlook with approved language, a PDF, a standard subject, and required recipients.

-No. Front is a shared inbox and customer communication platform that changes where teams manage email.
-Toggles works inside Outlook to improve how repeatable outbound emails are assembled.
-They address different email workflows.
+No. Toggles does not replace Front.
+Front is a shared inbox and customer communication platform that changes where teams manage email.
+Toggles works inside Outlook to improve how repeatable outbound or client-facing emails are assembled.
+The better fit depends on whether the team wants a new collaborative inbox or wants to keep working from Outlook.

 Yes.
 Front includes canned responses and templates.
-The broader distinction is not about templates—it is about the overall model: a shared inbox platform vs an Outlook workflow layer.
+The broader distinction is not whether Front has reusable content.
+It is about the operating model: a shared inbox platform versus an Outlook workflow layer.
+Toggles is better suited when the team wants approved templates plus attachments, recipients, subjects, signatures, and variables inside Outlook.

 Yes.
-Toggles is built specifically for Outlook.
-Teams that need workflow improvements without migrating away from Outlook often use Toggles to standardize their outbound email processes.
+Toggles is built specifically for Outlook compose and reply workflows.
+Teams that need workflow improvements without migrating away from Outlook can use Toggles to standardize outbound or client-facing email processes.
+A Toggle can assemble approved content, variables, files, recipients, subject lines, signatures, and schedule settings.
+The sender remains in control and reviews the draft before sending.

-Shared inbox platforms are better when inbound collaboration, assignment, and queue management are the primary need.
+Teams should compare shared inboxes and Outlook workflow tools by identifying the primary problem.
+Shared inbox platforms are better when inbound collaboration, assignment, and queue management are the main need.
 Outlook workflow tools like Toggles are better when the team wants to stay in Outlook and standardize repeatable outbound client emails.
+Toggles focuses on complete send setup, including content, variables, files, subject, recipients, signatures, and guidance.

 Bring one repeatable client email and see how Toggles can assemble the body, variables, files, subject, recipients, signature, and guidance inside Outlook.